 Keep connected to your course mates – they will be a source of inspiration, motivation, and excellent ideas throughout your learning process.
 This might take the form of a group chat or regular video calls.
 Many of our students opt to use the Elite intranet to connect for formal study activities and take the initiative to form new WhatsApp and Facebook Groups.

 In these days of smart phones, there are numerous ways of sharing notes, diagrams, and files – use them.
 Sharing information, whether via Airdrop, photo-sharing, scanning, or Facetiming, can reaffirm what you already know and offer to explain your revision topics to others.
 By doing this, you are also supporting your peers, who will essentially be your professional colleagues and support group in the years to come.

 Have a break from your phone

-We are all guilty of having a toxic and clingy relationship with our phone.
+We are all guilty of having a toxic relationship with our phone.
 However, ditching the distractions that come alongside our mobile device is one of the most effective ways to stay focused.
 When you are settling into a period of high concentration reading, note-taking or essay writing, consider turning your phone off or putting it in another room.
 If you want to be really disciplined, ask a friend or family member to hold onto it for you until you have done a set amount of work.

-Owning your workspace
+Own your workspace